Here's what you need to know about OLED screen burn-in

 New for LG's 2018 TVs is an additional burn-in prevention feature called "Logo Luminance Adjustment."
 It's designed to automatically detect a static on-screen logo and, after two minutes, start decreasing its brightness over about a minute and a half, after which the logo should be 20 percent dimmer.
 CNET's initial tests of the feature found it does reduce logo brightness a bit, but we don't expect it to be a cure-all given the relatively mild percentage decrease.

 When it comes to phones I wouldn't be too concerned, since it's likely you'll replace the phone far sooner than any image retention/burn-in issues become bothersome.
 Regarding my aforementioned S6, even though I noticed it, I wouldn't say its burn-in reduced my enjoyment of the phone.
 I was never watching a video and thinking, "Wow, I can't enjoy this video because of the burn-in."
-Maybe after another 2 years if it continued to get worse, perhaps it'd be noticeable enough to worry about.
+Maybe after another two years if it continued to get worse, perhaps it'd be noticeable enough to worry about.

 With TVs, beyond the methods outlined above, there's not much you can do to reverse burn-in.
 In theory, I suppose, you could create an inverse image using Photoshop and run that on your screen for a while.
 This could age the rest of the panel to more evenly match the "burned in" area.
 Figuring out how to do this is well beyond the scope of this article, and you'd need to be pretty well versed in Photoshop to even attempt it.